Yogi Berra’s Mantra For the Masses

-Baseball legend Yogi Berra’s advice to aspiring athletes—or to anyone struggling to make it to the top of his or her profession—is as practical as what he told himself when he was struggling to earn a place in the Major Leagues.
+Baseball legend Yogi Berra died at 90 this week.
+But his advice to aspiring athletes—or to anyone engaged in the struggle to succeed whatever their endeavor—was as practical as what he told himself when he was struggling to earn a place in the Major Leagues.

 Resumes have been around since at least 1482 when the not-yet-famous Leonardo Da Vinci sent a list of his skills and accomplishments to the Duke of Milan.
 Da Vinci hoped to get a gig as an architect, sculptor or even, perhaps, as an inventor of war instruments.